 The rules and interpretations of the SEC and the courts, relating to the definition of "investment company" are very complex.
-While we currently intend to conduct our operations so that we will not be an investment company under applicable SEC interpretations, we can provide no assurance that the SEC would not take the position that the Company would be required to register under the Investment Company Act of 1940 (the "'40 Act") and comply with the '40 Act's registration and reporting requirements, capital structure requirements, affiliate transaction restrictions, conflict of interest rules, requirements for disinterested directors, and other substantive provisions.
-We monitor our assets and income for compliance under the '40 Act and seek to conduct our business activities to ensure that we do not fall within its definitions of "investment company" or qualify under one of the exemptions or exclusions provided by the '40 Act and corresponding SEC regulations.
-If we were to become an "investment company" and be subject to the restrictions of the '40 Act, those restrictions would likely require significant changes in the way we do business and add significant administrative burdens to our operations.
+While we currently intend to conduct our operations so that we will not be an investment company under applicable SEC interpretations, we can provide no assurance that the SEC would not take the position that the Company would be required to register under the Investment Company Act of 1940 (the "40 Act") and comply with the '40 Act's registration and reporting requirements, capital structure requirements, affiliate transaction restrictions, conflict of interest rules, requirements for disinterested directors, and other substantive provisions.
+We monitor our assets and income for compliance under the '40 Act and seek to conduct our business activities to ensure that we do not fall within its definitions of "investment company" or qualify under one of the exemptions or exclusions provided by the '40 Act, those restrictions would likely require significant changes in the way we do business and add significant administrative burdens to our operations.
 To ensure that we do not fall within the '40 Act, we may need to take various actions which we might otherwise not pursue.
 These actions may include restructuring the Company and/or modifying our mixture of assets and income or a liquidation of certain of our assets.